PowerYingMu/nd013-c6-control-starter/README.md

 After several tuning of three terms, the car can pass all obastacles. but the trajectory tracking is not perfect. there is still potential to improve the PID controller.

+### How would you design a way to automatically tune the PID parameters?

+First, turn off the Integral and Derivative components for the controller; only use Proportional control.
+Slowly increase the proportional gain until the process starts to oscillate.
+This final gain value is known as the ultimate gain.
+The period of oscillation is the ultimate period.
+Use Ziegler-Nichols table to fine tunning

+### PID controller is a model free controller, i.e. it does not use a model of the car.
+Could you explain the pros and cons of this type of controller?
+Pro: PID controller is simple and easy to implement
+Cons: Hard to tune.
+The control action is based on feedback, and there are delays